metmohammedn/samples/README.md

 **File:** [`notice-board`](./notice_board.php)

 This PHP script reads task information from a data source and dynamically generates a web-based notice board.
 The script includes business logic to highlight tasks that are due soon or are already completed.
 The refined code emphasizes security, efficiency, and modern PHP practices.
+Note that this is part of a whole where the entire project contains an entry form page, and an editable table for completed tasks or tasks that need to be updated.
+For the sake of demonstration, however, I have chosen the notice board display code only.

 **This sample showcases:**
 * Proficiency in back-end web development using **PHP**.